simplicitesoftware/documentation/docs/docs/compatibility.md

 See [this document](/docs/operation/docker) for details.

 :::info
-Our standard Docker images are built using the **most recent** up-to-date versions of the bellow OS, JVM and application servers.
+Our standard Docker images are built using the **most recent** up-to-date versions of the bellow OS, Java VM and application servers for considered Simplicité version.
 :::

 Note that it is also still possible to deploy it as managed application container(s) on a wide range of platforms as a service (**PaaS**) such as